Assam Career : Assam University Silchar Recruitment 2025

 Selection Procedure :

-Candidates may appear for a walk-in-interview on 7th February 2025 at 11 AM.
-Venue is in Office of the Head, Department of Computer Science and Engineering, Assam University, Silchar
+Candidates may appear for a walk-in-interview altogether on 10th February 2025 at 11 AM.
+The venue is in Office of the Head, Department of Applied Science and Humanities, Assam University, Silchar

 How to apply :